effml-postech/blog-post/content/docs/spring24/23_/_index.md

 *Posted by Dohun Kim and Yeongwoo Kim*

-## bGPT: from Language Models to Byte Models
+## Introduction

-Byte models extend traditional language models to the byte level, treating all digital data and operations as fundamentally byte-based.
-These models process data from different modalities (such as text, image, and audio) uniformly as bytes, making them versatile in a wide digital environment.
-However, recent research on byte models has been limited, with a focus on narrow tasks.
-These studies often overlook the broader potential of byte models in the digital world simulation.
+Byte models take traditional language models to the byte level, treating all digital data and operations as fundamentally byte-based.
+These models process data from different modalities (such as text, images, and audio) uniformly as bytes, making them versatile in a wide digital environment.
+However, recent research on byte models has been limited, primarily focusing on narrow tasks and overlooking their broader potential in simulating the digital world.

 ![bgpt_framework](framework.JPG) <br>
 *[Figure 1](https://byte-gpt.github.io/): The bGPT framework simulates digital systems using native binary data.
 It integrates diverse data types into a single model by treating everything as a byte sequence.*

-To address this issue, the authors proposed bGPT, which is designed for modeling digital data at byte-level.
-It performs comparably to specialized models across various well-studied modalities, and opens up new possibilities for simulating algorithm and hardware operations.
-By learning to predict next byte, bGPT provides a deeper understanding of the intricate patterns in the digital world.
+To address this issues, the authors propose bGPT, which operates at the byte level and efficiently processes byte sequences.
+Through comprehensive evaluations across various modalities, bGPT demonstrates performance comparable to specialized models.
+Moreover, bGPT opens up new possibilities for simulating algorithms and hardware operations.
+By learning to predict the next byte, bGPT provides a deeper understanding of the intricate patterns in the digital world.

 The main contributions of this paper are as follows: